jpdevries/developer-style-guide/README.md

 ReactDOM.render(<MyEverything />, document.body);
 ```

+### Syntax Sugar
+We recommend writing modern JavaScript with syntax sugar and running it through Babel to transpile it back to ES5 for production as/if&nbsp;necessary.
+Feel free to take advantage of new syntax sugar like `const`, `let`, arrow functions, Promises, async/await and&nbsp;more.

 ## Asynchronous Requests
 AJAX requests use the Promise based Fetch API.
 For example we'd request a JSON response containing an array of all resources like&nbsp;so: